 Located in the south of the city, Mirador El Caracol offers the most distant views of San Miguel de Allende.
 Plus, its location on the main road into the city means you’ll probably drive past it at some point.

-Mirador El Caracol is less than a 20-minute from the the main viewpoint of San Miguel de Allende, Guanajuato.
+Mirador El Caracol is less than a 20-minute walk from the main viewpoint of San Miguel de Allende, Guanajuato.
 As such, these can be coupled up into your own DIY walking tour of the city.

 Mirador Presa del Obraje

-In the northeast of the city centre, near the El Charco Botanical Garden, is Mirador Presa del Obraje.
 Unlike the other viewpoints in the city, this one does not have conventional views of the city centre and its most famous church.
 Rather, the mirador looks north over the reservoir, the industrial centre of the city and the green hills of the countryside.

 Walking from the main square of San Miguel de Allende to Mirador Presa del Obraje takes just 20 minutes.
 While this viewpoint is not the most impressive in the city, it’s still worth a visit if you’re nearby.